Dravex18/D2-Robotics-WRO2025/README.md

 ---
 # ⚙️ Mobility Management

-## 🧭 Direction System - Four Wheels Sterring
+## 🧭 Direction System - Four Wheels Steering

 For the steering system, our decision was based on the requirements of the **Obstacle Challenge**.
 We anticipated the need for very tight turns, so we opted for **four-wheel steering**.
 This configuration allows for a greater turning angle and improved precision   when maneuvering.